samsquire/ideas4/README.md

 # 130 Behaviour trees

+A modern stack of software is files, processes, loops, threads, network buffers and a sequence of instructions executed by a CPU.

+What if you want to overlay behaviour over existing functionality?
+I want to map computation to computation.

+Do another thing while doing the existing computation.
+Or do the existing computation in a slightly different way.

+For example, you might want to loop over running loops and iterate over them only some of the time.

+Perhaps you could look at the beh as behavioural tree of a garbage collector or a web browser.

+You would see all the functions running and a high level perspective of what the software is doing.

+Perhaps you would visualise it as a grid and a tree.
+The grid shows the various objects there are and the state's they are in.

+Most of the state transitions shall be too fast to track by human eye.
+But we can turn a state transition into a list.

 # 131. Concurrency tester

 I want to simulate the interleaving and simultaneous execution of N Java programs and see if the program is correct.